gaurav1832/PromptShare/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project share your prompts.

 ## Acknowledgements
 - We extend our gratitude to the open-source community for their valuable contributions.

 ## Contact

-For any inquiries or support, please contact gauravgarwa07@gmail.com.
+For any inquiries, support, or issues, please contact gauravgarwa07@gmail.com.